 Again, if they outlined the practices in the reporting of these studies it would be helpful.
 The connecting of the breath to body, so that the thoughts will have less power is key here.
 I’m fairly sure that other non-similar yoga styles wouldn’t have the same effect.

 This study is useful.
-We need more to convince the uninitiated that yoga therapy useful for this population.
+We need more to convince the uninitiated that yoga therapy is useful for this population and people suffering from other mental conditions.

 I read this today: